The pipeline consists of the following steps:

 pair_id field.
 The tumor and normal sample names read group names must be different within a pair.

-file_path field in each row may be an absolute path or a path relative to the manifest.
-You can include globs
+file_path field in each row may be an absolute path or a path relative to

 (*) to match many files.

 The tumor/normal pipeline shares many operational details with the other Databricks pipelines.
-For more detailed usage information, such as output format structure, tips for running programmatically, steps for setting up custom reference genomes, and common issues, see DNASeq Pipeline.
+For more detailed usage information, such as output format structure, tips for running programmatically, steps for setting up custom reference genomes, and common issues, see DNASeq pipeline.